 - Is my idea truly “worth spreading”? (or am I just looking for a place to speak?)

 If your answer to the last question is no, there are many other organizations that will happily invite you to give a talk.

 But if your sites are set on TEDx stage, learning to book a TEDx talk is an important and necessary part of the process!

-Thanks to my colleague, coach, and friend Anne Loehr whose insights and support form the basis of this post.
+Thanks to my colleague, coach, and friend Anne Loehr whose insights inspired this post.